Freckleton Air Disaster: Aftermath

 The community of Freckleton later erected an official monument to those killed in the air disaster directly behind the communal grave dug by American servicemen within Freckleton's Holy Trinity Churchyard.
 The necessary funds to pay for this memorial were raised by the families and friends of those killed.
 This stone monument was dedicated on 24 May 1947, and resembles an aircraft that has crashed to the earth with its nose section buried in the ground.
 The elevated cross at the centre of the edifice resembles the tail section, rear wings, and rear fuselage section of the aircraft, with the main section of fuselage represented by the centre panel at the base of the structure.
 This centre panel contains an inscription of remembrance to the disaster and the lives lost.
 The names of all the civilians killed in the disaster are inscribed upon the two sloped side panels, believed to symbolise the plane's wings.

 By 1961, the population of Freckleton had increased to over 3,300.
 The results of the most recent census published in the United Kingdom lists the population of Freckleton as 6,019 inhabitants.

 The village of Freckleton commemorates the air disaster on each anniversary of the tragedy.
 These memorial services are held at the village's Holy Trinity Church.
 Residents past and present have never held ill-feelings towards the personnel stationed at BAD-2 for the disaster; all have appreciated the fact the incident was a tragic wartime accident which impacted numerous families on both sides of the Atlantic.

-Several American servicemen stationed at BAD-2 in 1944 have attended the local memorial services, including the service held to commemorate the 50th anniversary of the disaster in 1994.
+Several American servicemen stationed at BAD-2 in 1944 have attended these local memorial services, including the service held to commemorate the 50th anniversary of the disaster in 1994.
 This particular anniversary saw several hundred former servicemen attend the ceremony, and concluded with local schoolchildren singing Dame Vera Lynn's wartime song "We'll Meet Again".